Vyral/victor-nino/_posts/2019-11-26-how-our-austin-real-estate-market-has-changed-since-1999.md

 {% include pullquote.html %}&nbsp;

 As is true of all markets, though, there comes a point when the real estate cycle must dip.
 Growth can’t continue forever, after all.
-Therefore, **in 2014, we saw home prices (which had been rising since before the turn of the millenium) take a slight hit,** going down to an average of $200,095.
+Therefore, **in 2014, we saw home prices (which had been rising since before the turn of the millennium) take a slight hit,** going down to an average of $200,095.
 Thanks to this increased affordability, total sales and the average DOM also rose.
 6,268 homes sold in Austin that year, and those listings spent an average of just 28 DOM.&nbsp;

 So, now that we’ve looked back into the past, what can be said of today’s real estate market?
 How have things changed?&nbsp;